cjratcliff/ml-compiled/docs/probability.rst

 Change of variables
 ----------------------
-In the context of probability densities the change of variables formula describes how one distribution can be given in terms of another:
+In the context of probability densities the change of variables formula describes how one distribution :math:`p(y)` can be given in terms of another, :math:`p(x)`:

 .. math::

   p(y) = {|\frac{\partial f(x)}{\partial x}|}^{-1} p(x)

+Where :math:`f` is an invertible function.

 Conjugate prior
 ----------------